Purchasing Card User Guide

 Cardholders may be subject to disciplinary action, including termination, for the following non-compliant situations:

 In the event it is necessary to cancel a purchasing card, the cardholder must return the card to the Card Program Coordinator.
-The Coordinator will forward the card on to the Card Program Administrator, who will notify Paymentnet.com of the cancellation.
+The Coordinator will forward the card on to the Card Program Administrator, who will notify Paymentnet.com (JP Morgan) or Access Online (US Bank) of the cancellation.

 Reasons for cancellation include: